If you’re able to sleep on your back, you’re one of the few. Only 14% of us sleep this way.

 My first night on my back was a total failure.
 I was exhausted and gave up after just a few minutes.
 “Why can’t I sleep on my back?”
 I asked myself.
 I shrugged and gave up for the night.
 So much for best efforts…

 The following day at bedtime, I laid on my back reading and within about a half hour my lower back became slightly uncomfortable.
 Initially it wasn’t anything resembling pain.
 It wasn’t something I’d have noticed under normal circumstances-typically I’d just roll over to my side and the discomfort would immediately disappear.
 I resisted the urge to do so.
 Soon the slight discomfort became a dull ache.
 It wasn’t working.
 I pulled out another pillow and placed it under my legs.
 Still, the back pain persisted.
 I gave up and fell asleep on my side.

 To make any real progress, I had to experiment a lot with the pillows.
-I found that initially the pillow I used under my legs was a little too small and didn’t elevate them high enough to prevent the discomfort I was feeling in my lower back.
-I’m using a larger pillow now which has solved that problem.
+I found that the pillow I used under my legs was initially a little too small and didn’t elevate them high enough to prevent the discomfort I was feeling in my lower back.
+I’m using a larger pillow now which has completely resolved that issue.
 To prevent myself from rolling over, I’m using a buckwheat pillow under each arm.
 This really helps to keep me anchored to my back (it’s also surprisingly comfortable).

 Finally after 5 days of trying, I fell asleep on my back.
 Of course I woke up in the morning on my side, so there’s no telling how long I managed to stay in that position.
 My guess is not long.
 However, I feel like that was progress and I’ll keep trying.